 2.1.
 Generic Method of Using Filter to Delete Row Containing Specific Text

 We will delete the row that contains the text “Bruce” using the Filter command of Excel.

 First, We need to enable Excel Filter.
 To do that:

 - Select the range where you want to apply Filter.

 - We selected the range B4:D14.

 We will see three Excel Filter icons appear in the column header.

-We want to remove the row that contains the text “Bruce”.
+We want to remove the rows that contain the text “Bruce”.